-On the federal level, Fisk University has successfully gained funding in 2021.
-For example, in October 2021, the college announced that it had acquired $750,000 from the Department of Education’s Minority Science and Engineering Improvement Program to fund the STEM through Rocketry Electronics Engagement and Coding Program.
+On the federal level, Fisk University successfully gained funding in 2021.
+For example, in October 2021, the college announced that it had acquired $750,000 from the Department of Education’s Minority Science and Engineering Improvement Program to fund STEM through the Rocketry Electronics Engagement and Coding Program.
 On the state level, the college has seen similar levels of success.
 For instance, in June 2021, the college revealed that it was one of the recipients of a $38.8 million grant from the Tennessee Department of Health to address coronavirus health disparities.
 Department of Education also uses Fisk University’s distribution of emergency aid to students as an example of how colleges can use American Rescue Plan Act funding effectively.

 26. Alcorn State University

-The 2021-2022 budget for Alcorn State University anticipates seeing a $1.6 million increase in government funding, bringing the total government funding level to $28 million.
+The 2021-2022 budget for Alcorn State University anticipates seeing a $1.6 million increase in government funding, bringing the total government funding to $28 million.
 Since this budget was published, the college has successfully gained long-term funding from the federal government.
 For example, in October, the college announced that it had been awarded $2.7 million by the Department of Education.
 This money will fund programs that help students from disadvantaged backgrounds to reach graduation.
 The Department of Education’s press release about the American Rescue Plan Act highlights that Alcorn State University had previously used coronavirus relief funding to provide virtual academic support options.

 25. Oregon State University